 Beating out Kansas City as the top spot in the state for great food, Lawrence boasts the decades-old Free State Brewing Company's fine fare (along with slurpable suds), award-winning burgers at The Burger Stand at the Casbah, and your fill of fine foods at 715.

 Bourbon and some famous fried chicken helped put Louisville on the food map, but these days you can get so much more than that (though hit up Bambi Bar and Shirley Mae's for a nostalgic nosh).
 New American eats can be found at Decca, and Asian food with a Southern flair at 610 Magnolia.

 Filled with Cajun cuisine, New Orleans has loads of time-honored hot spots that'll tickle your tummy, but for a new take on the Crescent City try out these top new restaurants: the funky and fun Turkey and the Wolf, stylish Indian spot Saffron NOLA, and creatively cool Marjie's Grill.

 More than just a lobster roll haven (though go to Eventide Oyster Co. for some of the best), Portland, Maine is a great place for foodies who love a taste of a variety of flavors.
-Must-eat-at locations include Hugo's for a seasonal sup, Duckfat for supremely delicious sandwiches, and small bites at Drifters Wife.
+One must-eat-at location is Duckfat for supremely delicious sandwiches.

 Beer is king in the area around Grand Rapids as some of the most-lauded craft breweries—Founders, Bell's, and New Holland—hail from the area.
 But brew isn't what the city is all about (though locals Harmony Brewing merit a mention) as culinary options abound like farm-to-table Grove.